NIVANorge/Ferrybox-code-challenge/README.md

 TODO: provide a description of the different instruments (INLET, CTD, etc.)

 ## Code challenge
 Sensors can sometimes read out wrong values, especially sensors sitting in water.
 The example data provided is not quality controlled.
-Before the interview, we'd like you to write code solving the tasks below.
+Before the interview, we'd like you to prepare a solution to the tasks below.

 ### 1. Quality control on the following measurements: